EugenMayer/concourseci-server-boilerplate/README.md

 ## Customizing

 I. The default setup includes the following aspects
+- `traefik` SSL offloading / reverse proxy (with disabled SSL by default)
 - `vault` configured (as secret store), see `docker-compose-vault.yml`
 - `minio` configured (as a s3 alike artifac storage store), see `docker-compose-minio.yml`
 - docker based workers `docker-compose-worker.yml`